ashishnagpal2498/My-SQL-Lite/ReadMe.md

 # Test cases

 1. Create user, login via user, create database, select database and show tables.
     - We have to create a new user using signup option
     ![](./screenshots//Testcase-1/SignUp.png)

     - To login through a new user, we have to choose option 1 and then enter the credentials with correct captcha.
     ![](./screenshots//Testcase-1/Login.png)

     - Create a database first.
 Before that, I have tried to select the database which shows the error that the database doesn’t exist.
     ![](./screenshots/Testcase-1/CreateDatabase.png)

     - Select the database before performing queries.
     ![](./screenshots/Testcase-1/SelectDatabase.png)

-    - View all tables and exit
+    - View all tables and exit.
     ![](./screenshots/Testcase-1/ShowTables.png)

 2. Perform Query - create table, insert data and select values from the table.